Some minimal bimolecular mass-action systems with limit cycles

 To prove statement (ii), we eliminate $w$ using the conservation law $x+y+z+w=c$, where $c = x^*(t) + y^*(t) + z^*(t) + w^*(t)$.
 Thus, we are left with a differential equation in $3$ variables.
 The $3\times 3$ Jacobian matrix, $J$, at $(x^*(t),y^*(t),z^*(t))$ is given by

 The characteristic polynomial of $J$ is

 It has a real and negative root.
-By the Routh-Hurwitz criterion one finds that the other two eigenvalues \begin{itemize} \item have negative real part if $(p,q,r,s,t)\in\mathcal{H}_s$, \item are purely imaginary if $(p,q,r,s,t)\in\mathcal{H}_c$, \item have positive real part if $(p,q,r,s,t)\in\mathcal{H}_u$. \end{itemize} This concludes the proof of (ii).
+By the Routh--Hurwitz criterion one finds that the other two eigenvalues \begin{itemize} \item have negative real part if $(p,q,r,s,t)\in\mathcal{H}_s$, \item are purely imaginary if $(p,q,r,s,t)\in\mathcal{H}_c$, \item have positive real part if $(p,q,r,s,t)\in\mathcal{H}_u$. \end{itemize} This concludes the proof of (ii).

-To compute the first focal value on $\mathcal{H}_c$, we first bring the system to canonical form.
-With